karalaina/SNMP-client/README.md

-﻿A remote system monitor utitilizing the Simple Network Management Protocol (SNMP) built with the PySNMP python library.
+﻿A remote system monitor utitilising the Simple Network Management Protocol (SNMP) built with the PySNMP python library.

 Authors: Kara Campbell and Tom Buckley